 TOPtoTOP Global Climate Expedition is a Swiss-based non-governmental organization whose mission is to Inspire Youth to Save Our Planet.

-Dario Schwörer, an accomplished Swiss mountain guide, experienced the fragile environment he refers to as “his office” degrading rapidly and decided to dedicate his life to educating the public on how to respect nature and protect it for future generations.
+Dario Schwörer, a Swiss climatologist and international ski-and mountain guide (UIAGM), experienced the fragile environment he refers to as “his office” degrading rapidly and decided to dedicate his life to educating the public on how to respect nature and protect it for future generations.
 Joined by his wife Sabine, they founded TOPtoTOP with the goal of being the first expedition traversing the seven seas and reaching the highest peaks on each of the seven continents, relying only on the power of nature and the human spirit.

 Dario and Sabine are not alone in their efforts to engage with school children.
-During their journey they have had five children, ages 11 years to 10 months, who along with volunteers participate in classroom presentations demonstrating that progress towards important conservation goals can be achieved in balance with nature.
+During their journey they have had five children, who along with volunteers participate in classroom presentations demonstrating that progress towards important conservation goals can be achieved in balance with nature.
 Together, Dario and Sabine Schwörer, their children and TOPtoTOP volunteers are collecting, documenting and disseminating vital first-hand climate impacts from around the world, teaching school children to celebrate nature and protect their natural environments, and bringing a important message of hope to a planet seeking a healthy future.